 The company has recently filed a joint patent application with National Research Council of Cancer to protect the use of an antibody for use in cell based therapies.
 In addition, the company is in discussion with third parties to license additional intellectual properties to strengthen the company's portfolio.

 BiphasixTM

-The Company currently owns six U.S. BiphasixTM patents.
+The Company, until recently, owned six U.S. BiphasixTM patents. (see SUBSEQUENT EVENT note below).